EHPAD Accounting: EPRD, ERRD, CPOM and Tariff Sections Explained for Managers

 EPRD, ERRD, CPOM: the medico-social budget framework#

 - EPRD (forecast statement of income and expenditure).
-Drawn up at the start of the year, it sets out forecast income and expenditure, the anticipated result and its allocation.
+Drawn up at the start of the year, it sets out forecast income and expenditure, the anticipated result and its allocation, and it is filed with the tariff-setting authority before 30 April of the year it covers (art.
+R.314-210, III of the CASF).
 It is a steering tool, not a mere return.

 - ERRD (actual statement of income and expenditure).
-Its year-end counterpart: it records what was actually received and spent, and underpins the management dialogue with funders.
+Its post-closing counterpart: it records what was actually received and spent, underpins the management dialogue with funders, and is filed with the tariff-setting authority by 30 April of the year following the financial year it covers (art.
+R.314-232, III of the CASF).

 These frameworks do not replace the usual accounting and tax obligations, they sit on top of them.
-A commercial EHPAD remains subject to corporation tax and the general accounting plan; a public facility applies the M22 budgetary and accounting instruction; a non-profit or voluntary-sector EHPAD follows the non-profit entities framework.
+A commercial EHPAD remains subject to corporation tax and the general accounting plan; a public facility applies the M.22 budgetary and accounting instruction, updated by the order of 22 December 2025 and applicable to public social and medico-social establishments and services since 1 January 2026; a non-profit or voluntary-sector EHPAD follows the non-profit entities framework.
 In every case, the aim is an EPRD and an ERRD consistent with the general accounts and with the facility's real cost accounting.
 Used well, the EPRD is not a burden but a negotiating argument with the authorities, to defend a care allocation that matches the facility's real workload.

 GMP and PMP: what are these two indicators for?#